PandawanTechnology/EmailTransformer/README.md

 ```

 ## Supported cases
-Those methods accepts strings, array of strings, (Named)Address instances, array of (Named)Address instances and mixed arrays.
-To get a better overview of supported inputs, you could find them in the `EmailAddressTransformerTest.php` test class.
+Those methods accept string(s), array of strings, (Named)Address instances, array of (Named)Address instances and mixed arrays.
+To get a better overview of supported inputs, you could find them in the `EmailAddressTransformerTest.php` test class file.